Ah, the endomorph.

 Rule #1 for any endomorph is to move more.
 Inactivity is your nemesis and living a sedentary life is the devil.
 Strength training is your savior and without it, you may live the rest of your life looking like one of the Teletubbies.

 Your goal should be to reduce body fat, not weight.
 And the absolute best way to shed fat is to build lean muscle.
-This of course, is done through progressive strength training.
+This is done through progressive strength training.

 Our 90-Day Transformation Program, The Fit Dad Blueprint, includes 4 separate strength training programs so you can get started immediately if you're a newbie to fitness or if you've been training for years.